tsackton/taelgarverse/docs/gazetteer/greater-sembara/sembara/northlands/varrow-forest.md

 Varrow Forest is an old forest west of the [Volta](<../../rivers/volta-watershed/volta.md>), on the northern edges of the [Duchy of Telham](<duchy-of-telham.md>).
 It is wild now, and gets older, denser, and wilder the further north and west of the river one goes.

+Since the destruction of the ancient Drankorian estate known as [Dandelion House](<dandelion-house.md>) in DR 1740, the deeper and darker parts of this forest have become particularly dangerous, and few travelers dare enter.
+Rumors speak of fungal creatures that gather around the ruins of the old manor and toxic spores that eat souls.